Federated Mission Networking: Command implications

-The NATO FMN Implementation Plan identified the need for establishing a mission thread approach to provide consistent context for interoperability, training, planning and mission activities to enhance the effectiveness of future operations and inform FMN implementation.
-As a result, the NATO Strategic Commands produced a NATO Mission Thread Capstone Concept.
-The implementation of this concept will impact the development of the Doctrine, Organization, Training and Standards, and requires contributions and participation of the operational community.
+The NATO FMN Implementation Plan identified the need for establishing a mission thread approach to provide consistent context for interoperability, training, planning, and mission activities to enhance the effectiveness of future operations and inform FMN implementation.
+As a result, the NATO Strategic Commands produced the NATO Mission Thread Capstone Concept.
+The implementation of this concept will impact the development of the doctrine, organization, training, and requires contributions and participation of the operational community.

 Industry implications

 In support of the FMN initiative, the Network Centric Operations Industry Consortium has introduced a new Interoperability Verification (IV) process, intended to support the acquisition of technical products and services for Federated Mission Networking.
-The IV assessment, based on product testing that takes place as part of the normal quality manufacturing process, looks at how well the technology meets FMN Spiral Specifications and can be implemented.
-The vision is for NATO and its partners to get enhanced capability for the same cost and for vendors to have access to more markets.
+The IV assessment, based on product testing that takes place as part of the normal quality manufacturing process, looks at how well the technology meets FMN spiral Specifications and can be implemented.

 National implementation

-Following the idea of a federation, each FMN affiliate is responsible for implementing own capabilities that conform with FMN Spiral Specifications.
+Each FMN affiliate is responsible for implementing its own capabilities that conform to FMN spiral Specifications.